Thrombotic thrombocytopenic purpura

 Treatment

 You may have a treatment called plasma exchange.
-It removes your abnormal proteins in your plasma and replaces it with normal plasma from a healthy donor.
+It removes the abnormal proteins in your plasma and replaces it with normal plasma from a healthy donor.
 Plasma is the liquid part of blood that contains blood cells and platelets.
 Plasma exchange also replaces the missing enzyme.

 The procedure is done as follows: